GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step04/Tutorial.rst

 In this simulation, we define a simple mesh generated internally using the **InternalMesh** generator, as illustrated in the previous tutorials.
 The mesh dimensions and cell sizes are chosen to be those specified in the SPE10 test case, but are limited to the two bottom layers.
-Note that the mesh description must be done in meters.
+The mesh description must be done in meters.

 .. literalinclude:: ../../../../coreComponents/physicsSolvers/fluidFlow/benchmarks/SPE10/dead_oil_spe10_layers_84_85.xml
   :language: xml